9brada6/tabs-with-posts/development.md

 disable admin privilege.

 - In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.
-- In General Settings tab, implement in all controls a "description" thing, and use for some settings, especially in translations to say the default.
+- In General Settings tab, implement in all controls a "description" thing, and use for some settings, especially in translations to say the default, and what translations are for visually impaired users.

 - Learn about Jetpack, and make this plugin compatible with it.